Name: Amari Carter [he/him]

 Medical School: Johns Hopkins University School of Medicine

-Bio: Vignesh graduated from the Johns Hopkins University School of Medicine.
-He completed his B.S. in Biomedical Engineering at the Johns Hopkins University.
-Vignesh provided GED tutoring to people who were incarcerated and experiencing mental illness at the Baltimore City Detention Center through the Johns Hopkins University Jail Tutorial Project.
+Bio: Vignesh provided GED tutoring to people who were incarcerated and experiencing mental illness at the Baltimore City Detention Center through the Johns Hopkins University Jail Tutorial Project.
 Through his experience, he recognized his own biases and the truth of human dignity.
 He facilitated engagement with an East Baltimore community advocacy group to repair the historic and current injustices experienced by this community of color and it has impressed upon him his responsibility as a physician to advocate for social justice.
-Vignesh lead a 30-minute weekly meditation group for the entire East Baltimore Johns Hopkins community for participants to learn about, practice and reflect on approaches to Dharmic religions.
-Guiding this group has taught him how to create a safe and engaging learning environment, group facilitation skills and has deepened his own practice of meditation.
+Vignesh led a 30-minute weekly meditation group for the entire East Baltimore Johns Hopkins community for participants to learn about, practice, and reflect on approaches to Dharmic religions.
+Guiding this group has taught him how to create a safe and engaging learning environment, how to facilitate group discussions, and it has also deepened his own practice of meditation.

 Hobbies: He enjoys singing, especially spiritually oriented songs and Carnatic (South Indian Classical) music, appreciates books written by visionaries in spirituality and social justice (Swami Chinmayananda, Marisela Gomez, Bryan Stevenson)